cognitedata/reveal/documentation/docs/migration-guide.md

 const axisViewTool = new AxisViewTool(...);
 ```

-## `connect-src data:` is required content-security-policy
+## `connect-src data:` is now a required content-security-policy
 See [Installation](./installation.mdx#installation-for-projects-with-content-security-policy) for updated content security policies needed for Reveal.
+Note that this is only relevant if you have a content-security-policy set up.

 ## Three.js is now a peer-dependency
 For Reveal 4 we have changed threejs from being exported from Reveal and rather require applications that consume Reveal to import it.